jeftegoes/AwsOverview/Machine Learning/AI and ML.md

 - For deterministic problems (the solution can be computed), it is better to write computer code that is adapted to the problem.
 - If we use Supervised Learning, Unsupervised Learning or Reinforcement Learning, we may have an "approximation" of the result.
 - Even though nowadays LLMs have reasoning capabilities, they are not perfect and therefore a "worse" solution.

+# 24. Model inference vs Model evaluation

+- Model inference is the process of a model generating an output (response) from a given input (prompt).
+- Model evaluation is the process of evaluating and comparing model outputs to determine the model that is best suited for a use case.